Build-Squad/asset-handover/README.md

 flow transactions send ./cadence/transactions/flow/transferFlowTokens.cdc $RECIPIENT_ADDRESS 1000.0 --network=emulator --signer=emulator-account

 # Viewing the AssetHandover.LockUp public info, the recipient can specify which NFTs to withdraw.
-flow transactions send ./cadence/transactions/lockUps/withdrawNonFungibleToken.cdc $DOMAINS_IDENTIFIER $HOLDER_ADDRESS '[]' --network=emulator --signer=recipient
+flow transactions send ./cadence/transactions/lockUps/withdrawNonFungibleToken.cdc $DOMAINS_IDENTIFIER $HOLDER_ADDRESS nil --network=emulator --signer=recipient

 # => Output: It turns out that the recipient account cannot hold NFTs from the Domains smart contract, without a Domains.Collection resource in the account storage.
 error: panic("You do not own such an NFT Collection.")